 The threaded passage can hold up to 3 of the supplied threaded set screws that weigh 1.2 grams each.
-3.6 grams can be\ added or subtracted by simply turning the clutch so that the desired weight is up at the top, and using the supplied allen key to add or subtract set screws thus changing the total mass of the flyweight.
+3.6 grams can be added or subtracted by simply turning the clutch so that the desired weight is up at the top, and using the supplied allen key to add or subtract set screws thus changing the total mass of the flyweight.

-If you were to, for example, switch from one size of tires to another, ...you could most often adjust your clutch to the recommended setting by simply removing the plastic cover shroud, and make weight adjustments(according to instruction sheet), then re-install the plastic cover.
+If you were to, for example, switch from one size of tires to another, ...you could most often adjust your clutch setting by simply removing the plastic cover shroud, and make weight adjustments, then re-install the plastic cover.
 No puller or clutch disassembly required.